adityaprasad444/Jira/client/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Jira Time Log Dashboard - Frontend

+This is the React frontend for the Jira Time Log Dashboard project.

 ## Available Scripts

-In the project directory, you can run:
+In the `client` directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode on [http://localhost:3000](http://localhost:3000).

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+- API requests to `/api/*` are automatically proxied to the backend on port 3001 (see `proxy` in `package.json`).

-The page will reload when you make changes.\
+- The page will reload when you make changes.
-You may also see any lint errors in the console.

 ### `npm test`